top of page

 How can errors be detected and avoided in draft survey calculations?

 Minimize errors by understanding ship documentation, ensuring correct trim and water density, and using consistent equipment.
-Explain the +/- sign convention to detect errors.
+Pay attention to the +/- sign convention to detect errors.

 What should be done in case of disputes during a draft survey?